Page Protection

 If you don't recognize a change we've detected, don't resolve the issue just yet.
 Follow these steps:

-If a new script is added, confirm with your engineering team if this script was expected to be added.
+• If a new script is added, confirm with your engineering team that the script was meant to be added.
 If not, another script may have loaded it.

-If a script has been updated, we recommend checking with the third-party script provider what changes they included.
-You should also confirm with your engineering team if this change is safe, or the script should be removed.
+• If a script has been updated, check with the third-party script provider to find out what changes they included.
+You should also confirm with your engineering team that the change is safe, or if the script should be removed.

-If your security headers have been updated, confirm with your engineering team if this change was expected.
+• If your security headers have been updated, confirm with your engineering team that the update was expected.
 If not, your team may need to update their security configuration.

 Once you've confirmed the change, include the reason in your review and resolve the issue.